 Home Foundation Repair

-Most foundation problems occur due to a few issues involving the soil supporting the foundation.
-Soil will shrink and swell as saturation levels fluctuate.
-This can result in foundation settling, or differential settlement.
+Most foundation problems that require foundation leveling occur due to issues involving the soil supporting the foundation.
+Ground water can put extra pressure on your foundation walls.
+Conversely, loose or shifting soil can pull away from your foundation walls, causing a lack of support for your foundation walls.
+This can result in foundation settling, or differential settlement, causing your foundation to no longer be level.
 Since changes in soil moisture are what cause foundation problems, we must address the soil when considering how to repair the foundation.

 Differential settlement simply means that one part of the foundation is settling at a different rate than another part of the foundation.
-The basic approach to foundation repair is to stablize and potentially lift the area of the foundation that has experienced the foundation settlement.
-In order to properly repair the foundation it is necessary to address the failing soil and the incoming moisture.
+The basic approach to foundation repair is foundation leveling where the goal is to stabilize and potentially lift the area of the foundation that has experienced the foundation settlement.
+Foundation leveling will bring your foundation back to where it needs to be, supporting your home and preventing further damage from failing soil and the incoming moisture.

 Signs of Foundation Problems